Enterprise Product Manager

 Candidate requirements

-• 4+ years in a product leadership role at a product company, where you directly influenced an entire software product's strategy, set the roadmap, and refined it using usage data or customer input (not merely a feature or component within a larger product, and not internal tooling, outsourced projects, or bespoke development for a single client)
+• 4+ years in a product leadership capacity at a product company, where you independently influenced a complete software product's strategy, established the roadmap, and refined it using usage data or customer input (not merely a feature or component within a larger product, and not internal tooling, outsourced projects, or bespoke development for a single client)

-• Technical foundation sufficient for engaging in conversations about data models and system design decisions.
-Supported by either a Computer Science degree or at least 1 year of hands-on experience as a developer/coder.
+• Technical foundation sufficient for engaging in conversations about data models and system design considerations.
+Supported by either formal Computer Science education, or hands-on development/coding experience of at least 1 year.

-• Genuine interest in integrating AI into your workflow (e.g., for research, analysis, synthesis, or strategic planning).
+• Eagerness to integrate AI into your everyday workflow (e.g., research, analysis, synthesis, or strategy).

 Meet a successful candidate